-.2.12 Off-Street Parking Spaces (continued) Use Minimum Number of Parking Spaces per Unit of Measure C. Business and Commercial (contin nued) Bowling a alleys Five (5) for each one (1) bowling lane plus parking for accessory uses Planned shopping commercial or centers One (1) for each 250 square feet gross leasable area (GLA) for developments under 400,000 square feet (4.0 spaces per 1,000 square feet GLA) For developments between 400,000 and 600,000 square feet, a sliding scale where the parking ratio increases/decreases proportionally with the centers square footage, from one (1) for each 250 square feet of GLA (4 spaces per 1,000 sq. ft.
+2.12 Off-Street Parking Spaces (continued) Use : Minimum Number of Parking Spaces per Unit of Measure C. Business and Commercial (contin ued) Planned commercial or shopping centers Five (5) for each one (1) bowling lane plus parking for accessory uses One (1) for each 250 square feet gross leasable area (GLA) for developments under 400,000 square feet (4.0 spaces per 1,00 square feet GLA) For developments between 400,000 and 600,000 square feet, sliding scale where the parking ratio increases/decreases proportionally with the centers square footage, from one (1) for each 250 square feet of GLA (4 spaces per 1,000 sq. ft.
 GLA) at 400,000 square feet to (1) for each 222 square feet of GLA (4.5 spaces per 1,000 sq. ft.
 GLA) at 600,000 square feet For developments 600,000 square feet GLA and larger, one (1) for each 222 square feet GLA (4.5 spaces per 1,000 sq. ft.
 GLA) If the combined GLA of restaurant, cinema, and entertainment uses exceeds 20% of the total GLA for the shopping center, a shared parking study shall be undertaken to determine the appropriate parking ratio for the shopping center.
-Any single use over 30,000 square feet and within a shopping center shall have its portion of the parking requirement calculated from the appropriate standards for the use, if one exists Dance halls, pool or billiard parlors, roller skating rinks, exhibition halls, and assembly halls without fixed seats One (1) for each two (2) persons allowed within the maximum occupancy load as established by local, county or state fire, building or health codes Restaurants and other establishments for sale and consumption on the premises of beverages, food or refreshments: a.
-Sit-down One (1) for each seventy (70) square feet gross floor area (14.3 spaces per one-thousand (1,000) square feet), or one (1) for each two (2) employees, plus one (1) for each two (2) customers allowed under maximum capacity (including waiting areas), whichever is greater b.
-Fast Food One (1) for every two (2) employees, plus (1) for every two (2) customers allowed under maximum capacity (including waiting areas) plus compliance with the requirements for stacking spaces outlined in Section 5.3.11 Drive-in r estaurants One (1) for each thirty (30) square feet of usable floor area
+Any single use over 30,000 square feet and within a shopping center shall have its portion of the parking requirement calculate from the appropriate standards for the use, if one exists parlors, ro exhibition lls, pool or billiard bller skating rinks, halls, and assembly out fixed seats One (1) for each two (2) persons allowed within the maximum occupancy load as established by local, county or state fire, building or health codes establish b.
+Fast Food One (1) for each seventy (70) square feet gross floor area (14.3 spaces per one-thousand (1,000) square feet), or one (1) for ea two (2) employees, plus one (1) for each two (2) customers allowed under maximum capacity (including waiting areas), whichever is greater One (1) for every two (2) employees, plus (1) for every two (2) customers allowed under maximum capacity (including waiting areas) plus compliance with the requirements for stacking space outlined in Section 5.3.11 Drive-in re estaurants One (1) for each thirty (30) square feet of usable floor area